Flavien Conne

 Flavien Conne (born 1 April 1980) is a Swiss former professional ice hockey player.
 He played over 600 games in the Swiss National League A (NLA).
-He was selected by the Los Angeles Kings in the 8th (250th overall) of the 2000 NHL Entry Draft.
+He was selected by the Los Angeles Kings in the 8th (250th overall) of the 2000 NHL entry draft.

 Conne competed at both the 2002 and 2006 Winter Olympics with the Switzerland men's national ice hockey team.

-Curiosity
+Film work

-February 2016 he appeared as himself in a heated ice-hockey scene of TV movie The Legacy Run with former rugby player turned author/actor Luca Tramontin.
-The movie is thought as the prequel-intro to the investigative series "Sport Crime" in which Conne is expected to feature in a number of episodes.
+February 2016 Conne appeared as himself in an ice-hockey scene of the TV movie The Legacy Run.